 If the app displays a warning banner stating that “This PO # is already in use”, it means you’ve already created a purchase order with that number.

-from the supplier resolve the issue, and why does the app still warn you?
+But why doesn’t fetching the Next PO # from the supplier resolve the issue, and why does the app still warn you?

-When you create a new PO, the app retrieves the Next PO #
+When you create a new PO, the app retrieves the Next PO # from the supplier associated with the order.

-is 2, but that number was already used in another PO, why didn’t the app automatically increment it to 3?
+For example, if the Next PO # is 2, but that number was already used in another PO, why didn’t the app automatically increment it to 3?

 This issue can occur in two cases: